veegee/guv/docs/source/howitworks.rst

 Another important function provided by guv for working with greenlets is :func:`~guv.hubs.switch.gyield`.
-This is a very simple function which simply yields the current greenlet, and reigsters a callback to resume on the next event loop iteration.
+This is a very simple function which simply yields the current greenlet, and registers a callback to resume on the next event loop iteration.

 If you require providing support for a library which cannot make use of the